bitrise-io/devcenter/_articles/en/reviews/signing-up-draft.md

 ![Screenshot](/img/signing-up/github_authorization.png)

-If you press the Authorize application button, you will be redirected to Bitrise.
+If you press the **Authorize application** button, you will be redirected to Bitrise.

 ### Bitbucket

 ![Screenshot](/img/signing-up/bitrise_authorization.png)

-If you press the Grant access button, you will be redirected to Bitrise.
+If you press the **Grant access** button, you will be redirected to Bitrise.

 ### GitLab

 ![Screenshot](https://yv69yaruhkt48w.preview.forestry.io/img/signing-up/gitlab_authorization.png)

-If you press the Authorize button, you will be redirected to Bitrise.
+If you press the **Authorize** button, you will be redirected to Bitrise.

 ## Finishing signup

 You will have to pick a username and a password for your Bitrise account.
-This way you are free from relying on the given service’s availability, you are also able to connect more accounts, GitHub **and** Bitbucket, for example.
+This way you are free from relying on the given service’s availability, you are also able to connect more accounts.
 Last, but not least, you don’t have to stick to your connected account’s username.

 1. Pick a username and a password for your Bitrise account on the **You are almost there** page.